Stephanie Forrester (The Bold and the Beautiful)

-Stephanie Forrester was a fictional character from The Bold and the Beautiful, an American soap opera on the CBS network.
-She was known as a strong woman who acts decisively and sometimes also controversially, to protect her children and her marriage to the famed fashion designer Eric Forrester.
+Stephanie Forrester is a fictional character from The Bold and the Beautiful, an American soap opera on the CBS network.
+She is known as a strong woman who acts decisively and sometimes also controversially, to protect her children and her marriage to the famed fashion designer Eric Forrester.
 Her tendency to be an overprotective mother stems from the abuse Stephanie suffered as a child at the hands of her father John Douglas.

 Stephanie had a long-standing rivalry with Brooke Logan, who at first was a serious competitor for Eric's love, and later was involved with her two sons Ridge and Thorne.
 She had also rivalries with other women that were competitors for Eric's love, such as Margo Lynley, Beth Logan, Sheila Carter, Sally Spectra, Maggie Forrester, Lauren Fenmore, Jackie Marone and Donna Logan, but with some of them, she also developed friendships (like Brooke, Sally, Maggie, Lauren and Jackie).
 She had also rivalries with Deveney Dixon, who at first was pretend to be her daughter Angela, and later was involved with her son Thorne, and Morgan DeWitt who was involved with her son Ridge, and even got pregnant from him when both was young, but Stephanie took her to have an abortion at the clinic.
 Stephanie had also a good friendship with her daughter-in-law Taylor Hayes, and she always preferred her over her second daughter-in-law Brooke.
 Out of respect for friendship with Stephanie, Taylor was involved with Eric only after her death.

 Stephanie was portrayed (since the show's inception in 1987) by Emmy-winning actress Susan Flannery.
 Stephanie's lung cancer diagnosis played a central role in the series, and the character died of the disease on November 26, 2012.